DanWahlin/AzureForDevelopersCourse/Samples/functions/UnzipperWithOutputBlob/README.md

 Perform the steps below to create a functions app as well as a storage account.

 Note that if you run this code in a folder where file sync is running (Dropbox, OneDrive, etc.) you may get an error starting the local functions host.
-Either pause the file sync product or move the `Unzipper` folder to another location outside of the file sync process.
+Either pause the file sync product or move the `UnzipperWithOutputBlob` folder to another location outside of the file sync process.

 ### Create a Functions App